Lowell mill girls: Living quarters

 The investors or factory owners built hundreds of boarding houses near the mills, where textile workers lived year-round.
 A curfew of 10:00 pm was common, and men were generally not allowed inside.
 About 26 women lived in each boarding house, with up to six sharing a bedroom.
 One worker described her quarters as "a small, comfortless, half-ventilated apartment containing some half a dozen occupants".
 Life in these boarding houses was typically strict.
 The houses were often run by widows who kept a close eye on the workers and made church attendance mandatory for all of the girls.

 Trips away from the boarding house were uncommon; the Lowell girls worked and ate together.
 However, half-days and short paid vacations were possible due to the nature of the piece-work; one girl would work the machines of another in addition to her own such that no wages would be lost.
 These close quarters fostered community as well as resentment.
 Newcomers were mentored by older women in areas such as dress, speech, behavior, and the general ways of the community.
 The women became very close with one another due to the extensive time they spent together both during work and after work when they would engage in cultural activities, such as music and literature.

 Workers often recruited their friends or relatives to the factories, creating a familial atmosphere among many of the rank and file.
 The Lowell girls were expected to attend church and demonstrate morals befitting proper society.
 The 1848 Handbook to Lowell noted that the company would "not employ anyone who is habitually absent from public worship on the Sabbath, or known to be guilty of immorality".

+The boarding houses the Lowell mill girls lived in became dynamic communities that eventually allowed the girls to organize and strike for better working conditions and shorter hours.
+The tight living quarters allowed the girls to share many valuable experiences together and form tight bonds.
+Living in such close proximity allowed the girls to communicate and coordinate their plans for strikes very effectively.
+The sense of unity from their living situation that the girls experienced allowed them to have a strong sense of organization and mobilize as a group was very effective in helping these women fight for the rights they sought.